You are here

 You can also download the DC Taxi Rider app for your iPhone or Android, which allows you to choose from a regular, large, or wheelchair-accessible taxi, see a fare and time estimate before you hail the cab, and pay either through the app or in the vehicle.

 Uber is another great option for getting where you need to go all over DC.
 Simply sign up and download the app to your phone, and you can begin requesting a ride with the tap of a button.
 No cash is required, and tip is handled in the ride fare.
 Numerous car options are available, and you can even share a ride.

 Rental cars are yet another option.
-All the major rental companies have locations throughout DC, and most have offices at the airports.
+All the major rental companies have locations throughout DC, including Enterprise, and most have offices at the airports.
 Of course, some visitors choose to drive their own vehicles.
 Most hotels have parking facilities located within their structure, and visitors can find convenient street or garage parking with ParkWhiz or SpotHero.
 The on-demand parking app helps drivers find parking, compare discounted rates and reserve a spot for up to 50% off with convenient garages, lots & valet stands in Washington, DC.